sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

       - name: "4.2.2 Considering each model independently: Is the decline in performance statistically significant?"
       - name: "4.2.3 Considering all models together: Is the decline in performance statistically significant?"
     - name: 4.3 Performance decrease and variance increase with question complexity
-    - name: 4.4 Performance decline on the No-Op dataset
+    - name: 4.4 Performance decline on the NoOp dataset
   - name: 5.
 Conclusion
 ---